Shubhamgarg2007/FinVerse_AI_CapStone_Project/README.md

 <p>
 </p>

-> An AI Powered Fund Manager
+> Smart Investments, powered by AI

 ## Setup the frontend